-The dramatically beautiful Kyambura Gorge is home to a single, isolated, community of twenty-four chimpanzees.
+The dramatically beautiful Kyambura Gorge is home to a single, isolated, community of twenty seven chimpanzees.

 Research conducted by the VSPT Coordinator, Nicole Simmons (between 2006-2009) as part of a PhD study on the ranging patterns and feeding ecology of the chimps, revealed that the population suffered a substantial decline and became isolated between 1995 – 2006.
 A Peace Corps census conducted in 1995 reported twenty seven chimpanzees in Kyambura Gorge; however, by the time Nicole’s research began in 2006, the numbers had dropped to just fifteen chimpanzee individuals.
 It is therefore very heartening to share the news of not one, but four, baby chimpanzees, and a great cause for celebration.